10 Books to Read in Honor of Earth Day

 Celebrate your other mother with this well-rounded reading list.

-If you ask us, Earth Day is a prime time to plant trees, clean up parks and, you guessed it, dig into a book that celebrates or discusses the importance of the environment.
+Earth Day is a prime time to plant a garden, live sustainably and, you guessed it, dig into a book that celebrates or discusses the importance of the environment.
 Here are 10 different titles that we know will appeal to readers of all ages.

 Get your kiddos excited about the Great Outdoors by reading National Parks of the U.S.A together.
 This beautiful book is packed with maps and fascinating facts about each of the 21 parks portrayed and shows why they should be preserved for future generations.